 The house developer will work out an appropriate level of discount.
 The developer must ask a chartered surveyor or valuer to establish the open market price of the new house.
 For example if a chartered surveyor says that an affordable house has an open market value of £65,000, the developer might offer a discount of 20%.
 This house would then be sold to a qualifying purchaser at a price of £52,000.

-How do I apply for an affordable home?
+How do I apply for discounted market housing?

-You will need to let us know about your total household income, your savings, or other capital (for example money that might be raised from the sale of an existing house), and your current housing needs.
+Discounted market housing is marketed by estate agents in the same way as other forms of market housing and routinely provide some initial advice to any interested parties about the process to apply.
+A form needs to be completed confirming total household income, savings, or other capital (for example any legal interest you have in a property elsewhere), and your current housing needs.
 You will also have to provide other information that shows that you have a previously lived in the Lancaster district or, for example, if you are moving to the district to start a new job, a copy of your offer of employment.
-We will aim to deal with your application promptly, and, if successful, you can return to the developer’s sales agent to complete your purchase.

 What restrictions apply when you own an affordable home?